noahhefner/desktop/README.md

   - Run `install_gnome.sh`.
   - Reboot.
 4. Run the `setup.sh` script.
 Reboot.
+5. Run the `install_flatpaks.sh` script.
+Do not run as root.
 5. In gnome tweaks, set the cursor, icon pack, and fonts.

 # Kernel Install